-Data analysis.
-To estimate the information conveyed by a neuronal ensemble about a particular stimulus or behavioral variable, we used a decoding based approach (Hung et al. 2005; Quiroga et al. 2006).
-We trained a pattern classifier on the firing rates from a population of m neurons recorded across k trials (i.e., we have k training points in R^{m} , where R^m is an m-dimensional vector space).
-For each trial, one of c different conditions is present, and the classifier 'learns' which pattern of activity across the m neurons is indicative that condition c_i was present.
-We assessed how much information is present in the population of neurons by using a 'test data set' (firing rates from the same m neurons, but from a different set of h trials) and quantifying how accurately the classifier could predict which condition c_i was present in these new trials.
+DATA ANALYSIS.
+To estimate the information conveyed by a neuronal ensemble about a particular stimulus or behavioral variable, we used a decoding-based approach (Hung et al. 2005; Quiroga et al. 2006).
+We trained a pattern classifier on the firing rates from a population of m neurons recorded across k trials (i.e., we have ktraining points in $R^m$ , where $R^m$ is an m-dimensional vector space).
+For each trial, one of c different conditions is present, and the classifier "learns" which pattern of activity across the m neurons is indicative that condition $c_i$ was present.
+We assessed how much information is present in the population of neurons by using a "test data set" (firing rates from the same m neurons, but from a different set of h trials) and quantifying how accurately the classifier could predict which condition $c_i$ was present in these new trials.
 Classifier performance was evaluated and reported throughout the text as the percentage of test trials correctly labeled.
-In the text we use the terms 'decoding accuracy' and 'information' interchangeably since there is an injective monotonic mapping between these two measures (Gochin et al. 1994; Samengo 2002).
-Variables (i.e., different groups of conditions) we decoded include (1) which of the 42 stimuli was shown during the sample period (c=42), (2) the category of the stimulus shown during the sample period (c=2), (3) the category of the stimulus shown during the decision period (c=2), and (4) whether a trial was a match or non-match (c=2).
-Occasionally, in the text we are informal and we say we trained a classifier on a given set of 'images' X, by which we mean we trained the classifier on neural data that was recorded when images in set X were shown.
+In the text we use the terms "decoding accuracy" and "information" interchangeably because there is an injective monotonic mapping between these two measures (Gochin et al. 1994; Samengo 2002).
+Variables (i.e., different groups of conditions) we decoded include I) which of the 42 stimuli was shown during the sample period (c = 42), 2) the category of the stimulus shown during the sample period (c = 2), 3) the category of the stimulus shown during the decision period (c = 2), and 4) whether a trial was a match or nonmatch (c = 2).
+Occasionally, in the text we are informal and we say we trained a classifier on a given set of images X, by which we mean we trained the classifier on neural data that was recorded when images in set X were shown.